Get your personal plan match in 2 minutes

 What Does a Birth Actually Cost?

 Before you can plan, you need real numbers.
-Here's what hospitals bill at list price, before any negotiation or coverage:
+Here's what hospitals bill at list price, before any negotiation or coverage.
+KFF's analysis of maternity costs finds that facility and professional fees for uncomplicated deliveries vary significantly by state but frequently run into the five figures at list price — and complications push the totals much higher.

 - Vaginal delivery: $10,000–$15,000 (average $12,000)